MKomiya/SuperSpaceMan/README.md

 # SuperSpaceMan
-This repository is the practice project for Swift with SpriteKit, refer to "Beginning Swift Games Development for iOS".
+This repository is the practices project for Swift with SpriteKit, refer to "Beginning Swift Games Development for iOS".